 Our relationship with Heritage Barns gives us access to an inventory typically exceeding 30 different historic barn frames at any one time.
 Click here to view the current inventory of available barn frames.
-We do also hold limited stock at our yard in New Zealand.
-These frames will typically be smaller frames of 70 to 120 square meter floor footprint.
-See below for current local stock.
+We often have a barn frame in our yard in Hawkes Bay for viewing or you can visit one of our completed projects.

 Popular Frame Sizes

-We have had a lot of interest in the Booneville Frame due to its size.
-A barn of this size has a lot of versatility and provides some affordable mezzanine spaces.
-We have some floor plans available showing 2/3 of the frame used for mezzanine space either together or split with a bridge through the middle.
-Both provide a beautiful crafted 185 square meter 3 bedroom home!
-The client who purchased the frame has chosen to use the barn frame as the main living/kitchen/dining space with link-ways to other sections of the house.
+We have had a lot of interest in the smaller barns from 90 to 160 square meters.
+A barn of this size have a lot of versatility and provide some affordable mezzanine spaces for bedrooms, office or craft space with 3 to 5 bedrooms.
+Lean-to wings can also be added to create additional ground floor space.
+Another popular option is for clients to use the barn frame as the main living/kitchen/dining space with link-ways to other sections of the house.
 Having a bedroom wing built conventionally with some character elements and a garauge wing with mezzanine loft is another popular concept.

-Although the frame has been sold we are able to source frames of similar size, so please contact us if the frames on our inventory are not exactly what you are looking for.
-Please also note that frames can be here today and gone tomorrow, so the first step is to identify a target floor area and then work with us to find an appropriate frame.
+One of the early steps in designing a barn home is securing a barn frame.
+Each frame is unique and a frame can be here today and gone tomorrow, so the first step is to identify a target floor area and then work with us to find an appropriate frame.
 Please note that tie beams that run across the width of building can be lowered or lifted to meet your target mezzanine heights.
 We can also add or remove girts which run between posts and lift or shorten posts to meet your requirements.
 These adjustments may be part of the barn cost or additional depending on the level of changes required.